dakotasouth/dakotasouth/README.md

 - 👋 Hi, I’m @dakotasouth
 - 👀 I’m a student at University of South Dakota and Software Dev Intern at Gallup (Omaha, NE)
-- 🌱 I’m currently working towards a BS in Computer Science with a minor in Mathematics
+- 🌱 I’m currently working towards a BS in Computer Science, Artificial Intelligence with a minor in Mathematics
 - 📫 You can reach me at southd20@gmail.com

 <!---